andrew/ultimate-awesome/README.md

 - [awesome-cycling](https://github.com/sfdye/awesome-cycling) - A curated list of resources for cyclists and bike-packers :bicyclist:.
 - [awesome-tezos-security](https://github.com/Sm4rty-1/awesome-tezos-security) - This repository serves as a comprehensive resource that delves into the various security aspects of the Tezos blockchain and provides best practices for developing secure smart contracts.
 Feel free to contribute to the project. 🌐.
 - [awesome-cto](https://github.com/soerenmartius/awesome-cto) - 💫 A collection of awesome motivating resources for entrepreneurs with a focus on tech.
-- [new-and-awesome](https://github.com/sohamkamani/new-and-awesome) - A curated list of new additions to the awesome lists 📖.
 - [awesome-communities](https://github.com/sudosubin/awesome-communities) - A curated list of awesome communities, and community programs.
 - [awesome-spark](https://github.com/sumitarora/awesome-spark) - Apache Spark Awesome List.
 - [awesome-sutil](https://github.com/Sutil-Web/awesome-sutil) - List of awesome Sutil resources.